The Medical Consensus

 NYC Department of Health and Mental Hygiene.
 Local resources for pregnancy support, prenatal care, and substance use counseling.
 The Department's pregnancy and parenting hub provides a starting point.

-NYS Poison Control 1-800-222-1222.
+Poison Control 1-800-222-1222.
 For accidental cannabis exposure during pregnancy or for any questions about cannabis exposure in pregnancy or breastfeeding.
-24-hour staffed line.
+The national Poison Help line connects you to your regional center and is staffed around the clock.

 SAMHSA National Helpline 1-800-662-4357.
 Free, confidential, 24-hour treatment referral and information service for substance use questions.